brariden/melpa-gpl-snapshot/melpa/packages/xah-elisp-mode-readme.txt

 Call `list-abbrevs' to see the full list.

+put this in your init to turn on abbrev
+(abbrev-mode 1)

 home page: http://ergoemacs.org/emacs/xah-elisp-mode.html

 This mode is designed to be very different from the usual paredit/smartparens approach.